smaurice101/readthedocs/docs/source/tmlbuilds.rst

     For example - if ingesting data from "rabbitmq" then:

-    - "active_system": "rabbitmq" and you must configure the rabbitmq json:
+    - "active_system": "rabbitmq" and you must configure the rabbitmq json in the DAG 3b:

     .. code-block::